Mantamaru Community

-Mantamaru (also referred to as Jameson) is a medium-sized Aboriginal community, located in the Goldfields–Esperance region of Western Australia, within the Shire of Ngaanyatjarraku.
+Mantamaru (also referred to as Jameson) is a medium-sized Aboriginal community in the Goldfields–Esperance region of Western Australia, within the Shire of Ngaanyatjarraku.

 Native title

 The community is located within the determined Ngaanyatjarra Lands (Part A) (WAD6004/04) native title claim area.

 Town planning

 Mantamaru Layout Plan No.1 has been prepared in accordance with State Planning Policy 3.2 Aboriginal Settlements.
 Layout Plan No. was endorsed by the community on 7 October 2008.